mxagar/learning_to_learn_coursera/README.md

 ### We have two main types of memories

 - Working memory: small and bad memory used during current activities; it is bad because we cannot store many information for long periods, since it dissipates.
 That's why we need to repeat telephone numbers until we write them down.
-It is believed that it consists of 4 chunks of information.
+It is believed that it consists of 4 chunks of information; like 4 slots where we can put stuff but they fall easily.
 It is located manily in the prefontal cortex, although it is connected to the rest of the brain
 - Long-term memory: very large storage of information.
 It is not as fast, but it is immense.
 It is so large that we sometimes cannot find information stored in it.
 The more we repeat the patterns in it (ie., recall things), the better they are stored and accessible.

 The best way to store information in the long-term memory is to separate the learning in the time: several times a week.
+The more times we access some information from the long-term memory, the better that information remains fixed.

 ### Sleep is fundamental for learning